levavakian/whodares/README.md

 ## 2. Core Technologies

 -   **HTML/CSS/JavaScript**: The foundation of the web application.
 -   **Trystero**: A lightweight JavaScript library that simplifies WebRTC peer-to-peer connections.
 It will be used for all communication between players, including game state synchronization.
-It should be included via a CDN link in `index.html`.
+It is loaded as an ES module using import maps.

 ## 3. Deployment